CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

 ### Task 3: Create a backup of the WideWorldImporters database

 To perform online data migrations, DMS looks for database and transaction log backups in the shared SMB backup folder on the source database server.
-In this task, you create a backup of the `WideWorldImporters` database using SSMS and write it to the ```\\Private-ip-address\dms-backups``` SMB network share you made in a previous task.
+In this task, you create a backup of the `WideWorldImporters` database using SSMS and write it to the ```\\Private-ip-address\dms-backups```.
 The backup file needs to include a checksum, so you add that during the backup steps.

 >**Note**: If you are already connected to SSMS through legacysql2008 VM skip these steps and continue from step 3.